The places we like to go

 Lisbon Oceanarium

 The Lisbon Oceanarium is one of the largest in the world and a great idea if you have children.
-Take advantage and take a walk in the Expo area next to the Tagus River.
+And since you're at Parque das Nações do a walk in the Expo area next to the Tagus River.

 curiosity